-NEW!
-Bugs Alive: Ecosystem Challenge (BH)
+Bugs Alive: Ecosystem Challenge (BH) Grades 3-5; Year-round

 Through a series of live animal encounters, students will explore an animal's place in an ecosystem by examining the adaptations, senses, and genetic variation of each.
 Students will be exposed to a variety of ecosystems and the challenges organisms face for survival in each.
 At the end of the lesson, students will be challenged to design an insect that has adaptations necessary for survival in an assigned ecosystem.
-Capacity: 35 students; length of program: 50 minutes at Shaw Nature Reserve
+Capacity: 35 students; length of program: 50 minutes

+Programs for Students at Shaw Nature Reserve

 Shaw Nature Reserve programs are designed to immerse students in inquiry, exploration, and problem solving while experiencing the Missouri landscape.
-Just 45 minutes from St. Louis, but a world away for young minds.
+It's just 45 minutes from St. Louis, but a world away for young minds.
 For up-to-date information about our programs, upcoming events, and policies, please visit our website at shawnature.org or call our office at (314) 577-9523.